ColmiiK/so_long/README.md

 # so_long

-This project consists of creating a small 2D game using the `miniLibX` graphical library.
+This project consists of creating a small 2D game using the `MLX42` graphical library.

 ### Mechanics